23-24 October 2024, Ha Long, Vietnam

 OPENING REMARK

-Leader of the Ministry of Foreign Affairs of Viet Nam (TBC)
+Deputy Minister of Foreign Affairs of Viet Nam

 KEYNOTE SESSION

 Moderator: H.E.
-Ambassador.
+Amb.
 Dang Dinh Quy, Former Deputy Minister of Foreign Affairs, Former Ambassador, Permanent Representative of Viet Nam to the United Nations

 Keynote Speakers:

-• Keynote Speaker 1: H.E.
-Sidharto Reza Suryodipuro, Director General for ASEAN Cooperation, SOM Leader of Indonesia (invited)
+Keynote Speaker 1: H.E.
+Sidharto Reza Suryodipuro, Director General for ASEAN Cooperation, SOM Leader of Indonesia (online)

-• Keynote Speaker 2: Ms. Catherine West, Minister for the Indo-Pacific, Foreign, Commonwealth & Development Office (FCDO), the UK
+Keynote Speaker 2: The Hon Catherine West MP, Minister for the Indo-Pacific, Foreign, Commonwealth & Development Office (FCDO), the UK

 NAVIGATING NARRATIVES